Australian Exhibition of Women's Work: Impact

 The exhibition's impact was very high.
 It was considered a catalyst for further change, as contributors saw what others had made, when they came to see their own work.

-For many it was the first recognition of their creativity; it was Constance Jenkins' debut when, still a student at the National Gallery School, her 1907 oil on canvas Portrait of Miss Borne (The Girl in White) won First Prize and Exhibition Gold Medal and Special Prize for Best Work of Art in Fine Arts Section; Foy and Gibson’s Special Prize of £12 12s; Sir Reginald Talbot’s Special Prize of €10 10s for Best Work of Art in the Fine Arts Section; Silver Medal and Special Prize for Best Oil Painting; Admiral Sir Fredrick Bedford’s Special Prize of €5 for the Best Oil Painting: Mrs Alex Landale Special Prize of €5 5s for the picture proved by vote of the public to be the favourite, placing he ahead of Violet Teague, and she shared first place for figure painting with Royal Academician Florence Rodway.
+For many it was the first recognition of their creativity; it was Constance Jenkins' debut when, still a student at the National Gallery School, her 1907 oil on canvas Portrait of Miss Borne (The Girl in White) won First Prize and Exhibition Gold Medal and Special Prize for Best Work of Art in Fine Arts Section; Foy and Gibson’s Special Prize of £12 12s; Sir Reginald Talbot’s Special Prize of €10 10s for Best Work of Art in the Fine Arts Section; Silver Medal and Special Prize for Best Oil Painting; Admiral Sir Fredrick Bedford’s Special Prize of €5 for the Best Oil Painting: Mrs Alex Landale Special Prize of €5 5s for the picture proved by vote of the public to be the favourite, placing her ahead of Violet Teague, and she shared first place for figure painting with Royal Academician Florence Rodway.

 The national parliament, and all the state parliaments, had a day off in honour of the exhibition's opening and fifteen thousand people attended the opening ceremony conducted by Alice, Lady Northcote and Pattie Deakin, the wives respectively of Australia's Governor General and its Prime Minister.
 Over the five and a half weeks there were 250,000 visitors, equal to half of Melbourne's then population of 500,000, and when Victoria's was 1.2 million, and Australia's, 4.1 million.

 The exhibition was intended to celebrate women's work and to educate, and it directly inspired the formation of the Arts and Crafts Society of Victoria in 1908, which in turn worked to expand technical training for women.
-By contrast in 1907, the women of Melbourne had yet to be allowed to vote in state elections.
+By contrast, in 1907 the women of Melbourne had yet to be allowed to vote in state elections.